 - Preheat oven to 350°F. Line a cookie sheet with parchment paper.
 Melt the butter and allow it to cool.1/2 cup unsalted butter

-- In a medium bowl, add in flour, oats, cinnamon, baking powder, baking soda, and salt.1 1/2 cups all-purpose flour, 2 cups rolled oats, 1 tsp baking soda, 1/2 tsp baking powder, 3/4 tsp salt, 1 tsp ground cinnamon
+- In a medium bowl, add in the dry ingredients and stir.
+Set aside.1 1/2 cups all-purpose flour, 2 cups rolled oats, 1 tsp baking soda, 1/2 tsp baking powder, 3/4 tsp salt, 1 tsp ground cinnamon

-- In a large bowl, whisk cooled butter and brown sugar.
-Add in egg and whisk in.
-Then whisk in the maple syrup until smooth.1/2 cup unsalted butter, 1 cup dark brown sugar, 1 large egg, 1/2 cup maple syrup
+- In a large bowl, whisk slightly cooled butter and brown sugar.
+Add in egg and vanilla and whisk in.
+Then whisk in the maple syrup until smooth.1/2 cup unsalted butter, 1 cup dark brown sugar, 1 large egg, 1/2 cup maple syrup, 2 tsps vanilla

-- Add in the dry ingredients and mix until a soft cookie dough forms.
-Don't over-mix!
+- Add in the dry ingredients.
+With a spatula, mix until a soft cookie dough forms.

-- Add in chocolate chips and mix in a few times.1/2 cup semi-sweet chocolate chips
+- Add in the chocolate chips until evenly distributed.
+Don't over-mix.1/2 cup semi-sweet chocolate chips

-- Scoop 6 cookie dough balls using a cookie scoop (The one I used is 1.5oz) and place on the prepared cookie sheet.
+- Scoop 6 cookie dough balls per tray and place on the prepared cookie sheet.
+Each cookie should be spaced 2-3 inches apart from one another.

-- Bake for 10-15 minutes.
+- Bake for 10-14 minutes.
 Mine took 13 minutes.
-The cookies will be ready when the edges are a golden brown, but the inside will look very soft.
-Remove from oven, let the cookies cool on the hot pan for a few minutes before serving warm or cool completely and enjoy!
+The inside will look very soft, while the edges remain a light golden brown.
+Remove from oven and let the cookies sit on the hot pan for a few minutes to continue baking.

 Deb M. says